 This Diamond python has a focal bacterial dermatitis lesion.
 Photo by Dr. Oliver Funnell

 Bacterial dermatitis in reptiles is described as a superficial or deeper infection of the skin or shell with bacterial organisms.
-There are many names used for this disease that you may hear including: septicemic cutaneous ulcerative disease (SCUD), shell rot, belly rot, and blister disease.
-The correct diagnosis is critical in these cases because bacterial, fungal and burn lesions all look similar.
+There are many names used for this disease that you may hear including septicemic cutaneous ulcerative disease (SCUD), shell rot, belly rot, and blister disease.
+The correct diagnosis is critical in these cases because bacterial, fungal, and burn lesions all look similar.
 It is important to work with your veterinarian to get the correct diagnosis.
+In the majority of cases of bacterial dermatitis in reptiles, consideration should be given to the presence of underlying disease and environmental stressors (inadequate husbandry) leading to immunosuppression and secondary bacterial infection leading to dermatitis.

-The majority of bacterial dermatitis is typically focal (one or two areas only) or localized, but may be more extensive or generalized over a large portion of the body.
-Extensive dermatitis is commonly seen in snakes with ventral dermatitis or blister disease.
-Blister disease is a condition in which snakes kept under poor husbandry develop multiple vesicular or bullous (blister-like) skin lesions normally seen on the belly of affected snakes.
-The most common cause for blister disease in snakes is poor husbandry, such as excessive humidity (wet conditions), inadequate substrate, dirty conditions, incorrect temperatures, or any combination thereof.
+This is commonly seen in snakes and is characterized by extensive dermatitis, often accompanied by the formation of blisters.
+Blister disease is a condition in which snakes develop multiple vesicular or bullous (blister-like) skin lesions normally seen on the belly of affected snakes.
+The most common cause for blister disease in snakes is poor husbandry conditions, such as excessive humidity (wet conditions), inadequate substrate, dirty conditions, incorrect temperatures, or any combination thereof.

 SCUD is an old and inaccurate term used for a more generalized form of bacterial dermatitis, often ulcerative, of the upper or more commonly the lower shell in aquatic turtles; it is seen most commonly as multiple ulcers and wounds over the shell.
 Pond turtles, softshell turtles, and snapping turtles are sometimes diagnosed with this disease.
 Poor water quality is typically the major reason for the disease, caused by inadequate filtration and/or insufficient water changes.
 This disease may lead to septicemia and death.

 Reptiles of all species and ages, and of both sexes, are susceptible to bacterial dermatitis.
-Young and geriatric animals may be more susceptible because of an immature immune system.
-Although purely anecdotal, accounts suggest that color mutants/morphs may be more susceptible generally thought to be from reduced immune function in these color mutations.
+Young and geriatric animals may be more susceptible because of immature or weakened immune systems.
+Although purely anecdotal, accounts suggest that color mutants or morphs may be more susceptible generally thought to be from reduced immune function in these color mutations.
 Bacterial dermatitis in captive reptiles occurs worldwide, and no seasonality has been documented.
 In temperate climates, animals have no access to sunshine in autumn/winter/spring and may be more susceptible.

 Certain species of reptiles may be predisposed to trauma, which often leads to bacterial dermatitis.
 Green water dragons and basilisks are flighty lizards that often damage their faces.
 Some snakes rub their noses and faces against the enclosure walls to the point of damaging themselves; these abrasions may easily lead to infection.
 Iguanas, bearded dragons, and other long-tailed lizards often damage the end of the tail, which may lead to bacterial invasion and infection.